 Delivery Method /Level Productive Laboratory

-Training Type (Level) Planned Course Offerings
+Training Type (Level) Planned Cours se Offerings

 Commercial Skills Diesel Engine Repair

 Electrical Repair

 Tire Repair

 Tractor Body Repair

 Trailer Repair

 Welding

 PL Justification and Details

 Explain the need for productive laboratory (PL) training Productive Lab training will be for the Fleet Technician trainees.
 Trainees will gain the ability to troubleshoot issues, maintain equipment and parts through training such as welding, trailer repair, Engine and drive train repair, tractor repair, electrical repair, and tire repair/inspections.
 See attached document titled "Productive Lab Justification" for additional information.

 Describe the Equipment/Processes to be used in delivering the PL training arc welders, general welders, trailers, tractors, trucks, tires, engines, plugs, and all equipment used to test and aid in fixing the issue at hand.

 Describe Trainer Qualifications Trainers are subject matter experts.

-Trainer to Trainee Ratios - If more than one PL class the ratios are the lowest and the highest trainer-to-trainee ratio Trainer Trainee
+Trainer to Trainee Ratios - If more tand the highest trainer-to-trainee rati than one PL class the ratios are the lowest o Trainer Trainee

 Ratio for One Class, or Minimum When More than One Class 1 1

-Ratio for Maximum Ratio When More than One Class 1
+Ratio for Maximum Ratio When More than One Class 1 1

-PLT Approval Yes
+PLT Approval Yes · ·